LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 These privileges can be used to give users certain permissions as to what they can do on your website.

-LoginRadius is a great tool and is easy to implement if you're looking to add authentication in your application.
+LoginRadius is a great tool and is easy to implement if you want to implement authentication in your application.

 A working version of the code used in this tutorial is available [on Github](https://github.com/Victory-ET/LoginRadius).